mf1024/mf1024.github.ioo/_posts/2019-06-09-how-to-scrape-the-imagenet.markdown

 # Update: Multiprocessing workers

-I've implemented parallel request processing. **With 24 workers I've gained up to 20x improvement in speed - approx. 0.02 seconds per image and approx. 2 MB/s total download speed.** I'm still testing the limits of how much Flickr will allow to download this fast and if there are any limits at all.
+I've implemented parallel request processing. **With 24 workers I've gained up to 20x improvement in speed - approx. 0.02 seconds per image and approx. 2 MB/s total download speed.** I'm still testing the limits of how much Flickr will allow to download that fast and if there are any limits at all.
 Use it with care and soon I will update with results.